 (2) Adjusted EBITDA and net capital expenditures are total of segments measures.
-Adjusted EBITDA margin and capital intensity are supplementary financial measures.
 Adjusted profit attributable to owners of the Corporation, free cash flow, free cash flow, excluding network expansion projects and net capital expenditures, excluding network expansion projects are non-IFRS financial measures.
-Change in constant currency, capital intensity, excluding network expansion projects and adjusted duted earnings per share are non-IFRS ratios.
+Change in constant currency and adjusted diluted earnings per share are non-IFRS ratios.
 These indicated terms do not have standardized definitions prescribed by International Financial Reporting Standards ("IFRS") and, therefore, may not be comparable to similar measures presented by other companies.
 For more details, please consult the "Non-IFRS and other financial measures" section of the MD&A, including reconciliation to the most directly comparable IFRS financial measures.